Singular SPDEs on Homogeneous Lie Groups: Analysis on Homogeneous Lie Groups

 which in particular implies $[W_a, W_b]\subset W_{a+b}$ and since $W_a=\{0\}$ for $a<1$

 In particular, if $\mfg$ admits a family of dilations, it is nilpotent.
-The converse is not necessarily true. \end{remark} \begin{definition} A homogeneous Lie group $\mbG$ is a simply connected, connected Lie group where its Lie algebra $\frakg$ is endowed with a family of dilations $\{\dil_r\}_{r>0}$.
+The converse is not necessarily true. \end{remark} \begin{definition} A homogeneous Lie group $\mbG$ is a simply connected Lie group where its Lie algebra $\frakg$ is nilpotent and endowed with a family of dilations $\{\dil_r\}_{r>0}$.
 For $r>0$, we define the group automorphism

 A homogeneous norm on $\mbG$ is a continuous function $|\cdot|: \mbG\to [0,\infty)$ satisfying the following properties for all $x\in \mbG$, $r\geq 0$ \begin{enumerate} \item $|x|=0$ if and only if $x=e$, the neutral element, \item $|x|=|x^{-1}| \ ,$ \item $|r\cdot x|= r|x| \ . $ \end{enumerate} \end{definition} The homogeneous norm naturally induces a topology generated by the open sets and in turn a Borel $\sigma$-algebra.
 From now on, we will always assume that $\mbG$ is equipped with this topology and $\sigma$-algebra.
 Furthermore, given a homogeneous group $\mbG$ we denote by $\{X_{j}\}_{j=1}^d\in \mathfrak{g}$ a basis of eigenvectors of $\fraks$ with eigenvalues $1=\fraks_1\leq \fraks_2 \leq ... \leq \fraks_d$ and such that